George Frederic Verdon: Life

 After his return he suggested the advisability of the colony having a representative in London, and in 1868 the office of agent-general was created, and Verdon was appointed to the position for a period of four years.
 He made a most favourable impression in London, he had been given the companionship of the bath in 1866, and in 1872 he was created K.C.M.G.
 He was also elected a fellow of the Royal Society in 1870.
 On his giving up the agent-generalship he accepted the position of colonial inspector and general manager of the English Scottish and Australian Chartered Bank, Melbourne.

+As General Manager of the ES&A bank, Verdon commissioned William Wardell to design the bank's Australian headquarters (latter dubbed the Verdon Chambers) in a gothic revival style.
+The building has since been named by the National Trust of Australia as a building of world significance.

 In 1874 Verdon purchased 18 acres of land that had been reserved by the Victorian colonial government for the construction of a country house for the Governor near the top of Mount Macedon.
 He named the property Alton, after Alton Tower in England and after enlarging the property through purchase of neighbouring holdings, Alton House, a large Venetian Gothic mansion and stately gardens was designed and constructed under his direction.